 - 1 pound baby potatoes, washed (not peeled)

 - Coat the beef in the flour.
 Heat 3 tablespoons of the oil in a large skillet over medium-high heat.
 Brown the meat, a few pieces at a time, adding more oil as necessary.
 Throw out any unused flour.

-- Transfer browned beef to a large capacity (4 to 6 quart) slow cooker.
+- Transfer browned beef to a 6-quart slow cooker.

 - Add the diced onions to the skillet.
 Cook over medium heat until tender, about 10 minutes.
 Stir in the tomato paste and coat the onions.
 Transfer the onion and tomato mixture to the slow cooker.

 - Pour the wine into the skillet and scrape up any browned bits.
 Pour the liquid into the slow cooker.

 - Stir in the potatoes, carrots, parsnips, celery, beef broth, salt, thyme, and bay leaf.

 - Cover and cook on low heat for 7 1/2 hours, or on high for 4 hours.

 - About 15 minutes before serving, add the peas and cook until heated through.